CERC — Environmental Software and Services

 ADMS-Urban icon

-The aim is to introduce the ADMS-Urban software as a tool for assessing air quality across large areas, using worked examples to develop familiarity with main model input parameters and output, based on modelling small numbers of pollution sources.
+The aim of the ADMS-Urban training course is to introduce the ADMS-Urban software as a tool for assessing air quality over large areas.
+Worked examples are used to develop familiarity with the main model input and output parameters.

 By the end of the course delegates will be able to: